Amrithya/Advanced-Algorithm-Project-2023-2024/genetic algorithm/README.md

 ## Usage

-This addition explains how to run the genetic algorithm script (`genetic.py`) for the current set of test cases and hints at the upcoming feature of running all tests using the `main.py` script.
+To observe the algorithm in action and assess its performance, run the genetic algorithm script (`genetic.py`).
+The script currently includes various test cases, each representing different scenarios for the 2D array.This addition explains how to run the genetic algorithm script (`genetic.py`) for the current set of test casesa and stay tuned for further updates, as all test cases will soon be integrated into the `main.py` script for a more comprehensive evaluation of the algorithm's capabilities.

 ## Test Cases

 The genetic algorithm is tested on a variety of 2-dimensional matrices.
 Each test case is represented as a Python dictionary in the `tests` list in the `main.py` script.
 Here's an explanation of the test cases: